 As my trip winds to a close, I stuff my suitcase full of chocolate souvenirs and gifts made of lace and cloth (more Belgian specialities).
 But I know the heaviest thing I’m taking home can’t be physically packed: Pride in my Canadian roots.

 Visiting Belgium is a profound experience—in more ways than one.
 There are few trips that can shock you with unspeakable horrors, yet leave you with a sense of optimism.
 As photos and history books fade, Belgians and Canadians continue to remember.
 This land is as much a part of our legacy as it is theirs.
 We live in one of the best countries in the world, but sometimes you need to leave to appreciate it.

 Before heading to Europe, remember some travel basics and enjoy perks from AMA:

 • Enjoy peace of mind while abroad.
-Purchase travel medical insurance prior to departing.
+Purchase travel medical insurance from AMA Travel* prior to departing.
 AMA members save 10% on premiums.

 • Make sure your passport is up-to-date.
 AMA Plus and Premier members get one free set of passport photos per year.